-Irenaeus believed the Church would suddenly be caught up after a time of tribulation that would be a last contest of the righteous on earth before their heavenly crowning.
+Irenaeus believed the Church would suddenly be caught up during a time when the nations reject the truth and fail to lift their eyes up to God in heaven.
+He believed that would be a last contest of the righteous on earth before their heavenly crowning.
+He believed that when the Church is suddenly caught up, then there will be a time of tribulation unequaled from the beginning, and never to be equaled again.
 This is consistent with the apostle Paul's teaching in his epistle to the Thessalonians, in which he wrote that the righteous would be "caught up" (Greek word "harpazo") to meet the Lord in the air (1 Thes 4:16-17).
 This is also consistent with what our Lord Jesus taught in Matthew 24, which I have written about in Sequence of Signs Preceding the Coming of Christ.

 Cyprian (200 AD – 258 AD) – Cyprian was Bishop of the church in Carthage during severe persecution from the Roman Empire.
 After seven months of house arrest, he was beheaded for his Christ.
 In his Treatise he described the end times Great Tribulation thus: